Armed groups threaten Canadian-owned mine in northern Mexico

 The worker, who spoke on condition of anonymity because of safety fears, said three Spaniards were among those inside the encampment.

-“We are afraid that they are going to enter,” the worker said via text WhatsApp, referring to the armed groups.
+“We are afraid that they are going to enter,” the worker said via WhatsApp, referring to the armed groups.

 Most Read Business Stories